-(v) Translation of approved Country Strategies into local languages.
-The Bank (on a pilot basis from June 2003) will translate each approved Country Strategy into the relevant official national language as prescribed in the relevant laws.
+3.7 Translation of Approved Country Strategies.
+The Bank will translate each approved Country Strategy into the relevant official national language as prescribed in the relevant laws.
 In those countries where there is more than one official national language, and where one of those languages is a designated working language of the Bank, the translation will only be provided in such working language.
 The responsibility for translation other than in Russian will rest with the local Resident Office, which will select competent translators.
 Translated Country Strategies will not be considered official Bank documents as they are prepared only for the convenience of local communities and other interested parties.
+The Bank cannot guarantee the accuracy and authenticity of any such translation, which will carry a disclaimer.
+Translations of the approved Country Strategies should be undertaken within a reasonable amount of time and be made available on the Bank's website.